nguyenpham00/Vscode-java-wiki/JDK-Requirements.md

-vscode-java requires a [Java Development Kit](https://adoptopenjdk.net/) to run.
+vscode-java requires a [Java Development Kit](https://adoptopenjdk.net/) to run (NOT A JRE!).
 Currently, Java 8 is the minimum required version, but [Java 11 will soon be required](#jdk11.requirement).

 Setting the JDK
 ===============